sbkashif/sbkashif.github.io/index.md

 - Data-driven discovery of materials with target properties
 - Software development for computational chemistry applications
 - High-throughput simulations for dataset generation
-- Machine learning interatomic potentials (have used only off-the-shelf modules for now)
+- Machine learning interatomic potentials (so far, have only done tutorials without a formal research project)

 {% include social_icons_inline.html %}